Black Sea slave trade: Kievan Rus' slave trade

 From the 9th-century, slaves were the perhaps most important export from Rus' to the Byzantine Empire, which was otherwise not very interested in goods from Eastern Europe.

 The Norse Vikings who established themselves in Kievan Rus' in the 9th-century managed a vast slave trade network that reached from the Baltic Sea via the water ways South to the Caspian Sea and the Black Sea, transporting European captives both from Denmark to Spain (al-Andalus) and North Africa in the West, as well as to Central Asia and the Middle East in the East.

 In the Eastern European slave trade, the Vikings trafficked European captives via the river ways through Rus' along the Route from the Varangians to the Greeks from Sweden to Novgorod and to the Byzantine Empire in the Black Sea, a trade which was one of the most lucrative trades of Novgorod from the 10th century to the 15th century.

 The Bulgar Khan regularly conducted slave raids toward the Russian principalities and captured Russian "infidels" whom they sold to the Islamic Middle East via the Black Sea slave trade in exchange for weapons.

 According to contemporary Muslim sources, the Vikings, the Bulgars and the Madjars captured Slavic people in Eastern Europe and transported them alongside the river ways alongside the Volga trade route to Volga, where the captives were sold and transported to the Byzantine Empire in Southwest, and to the Islamic world in the Southeast via the Samanid Empire and Khwarezm.

-The Rus' Slavic Principalities that united under the Kievan Rus' in the 1030s had a centuries long tradition of performing slave raids on each other and selling the captives as slaves, and when the Kievan Rus' disintegrated in all but name in the 1130s, this traditional warfare slave raiding resurfaced.

-When the Kievan Rus' started to disintegrate in internal warfare between the smaller Russian states in the 12th century, the various Russian princes and their Cuman (Kipchak) allies captured the subjects of enemy Russian princes during their wars, which were sold to the slave traders.
+By the 11th century, Kievan Rus' had a centuries-long tradition of performing slave raids on each other and selling the captives as slaves, and when Kievan Rus' disintegrated in all but name in the 1130s, this traditional warfare slave raiding resurfaced.
+When Kievan Rus' started to disintegrate in internal warfare between the smaller Russian states in the 12th century, the various Russian princes and their Cuman (Kipchak) allies captured the subjects of enemy Russian princes during their wars, which were sold to the slave traders.